jackyes/GoTube/README.md

     CrfHigh: High video quality
     UploadPath: Path to the uploaded file directory
     ConvertPath: Path to the converted video directory
-    AllowUploadWithPsw: Allow video upload only with password
+    AllowUploadWithPsw: Allow video upload only with password.
+See file users.yaml to set username/password
-    Psw: Password for video upload.
-Generate With "mkpasswd -m bcrypt -R 10 <password>"
     NrOfCoreVideoConv: Number of threads used for video conversion
     DelVidAftUpl: Delete or keep original video after conversion
     VideoPerPage: Number of displayed video per page in Video list